-- More than 1 million people acquire a sexually transmitted infection (STI) every day.
+- More than 1 million sexually transmitted infections (STIs) are acquired every day worldwide.

-- Each year, an estimated 500 million people become ill with one of 4 STIs: chlamydia, gonorrhoea, syphilis and trichomoniasis.
+- Each year, there are an estimated 357 million new infections with 1 of 4 STIs: chlamydia, gonorrhoea, syphilis and trichomoniasis.

-- More than 290 million women have a human papillomavirus (HPV) infection.
+- More than 290 million women have a human papillomavirus (HPV) infection.2

-- Some STIs can increase the risk of HIV acquisition three-fold or more.
+- STIs such as HSV type 2 and syphilis can increase the risk of HIV acquisition.

-- STIs can have serious consequences beyond the immediate impact of the infection itself, through mother-to-child transmission of infections and chronic diseases.
+- In some cases, STIs can have serious reproductive health consequences beyond the immediate impact of the infection itself (e.g., infertility or mother-to-child transmission)